allex-docs/tutorials/async/bind.md

 }
 ```

-As you can see, the `multiply` function takes two numbers, multiplies them and retuns the result of the multiplication.
+As you can see, the `multiply` function takes two numbers, multiplies them and returns the result of the multiplication.

 Now, how can we make a function that multiplies numbers by 2?